marklogic/marklogic-docker/README.md

 ## Clustering

-MarkLogic Docker containers ship with a small set of scripts, making it easy to create clusters.
-Below are three examples for creating MarkLogic clusters with Docker containers.
+MarkLogic Server Docker containers ship with a small set of scripts, making it easy to create clusters.
+Below are three examples for creating MarkLogic Server clusters with Docker containers.
 The first two use [Docker compose](https://docs.docker.com/compose/) scripts to create one-node and three-node clusters.
 The third example demonstrates a container setup on separate VMs.

 The credentials for admin user are configured via Docker secrets, and are stored in mldb_admin_username.txt and mldb_admin_password.txt files.
 Make sure the yaml files for Docker compose have the desired image label and volume path (~/data/MarkLogic).
 All of these scripts were tested with version 20.10 of Docker.